-This approach, suggested at Rapperswil by Olivier Giroux, can be thought of as the inverse of std::kill_dependency().
-Instead of explicitly marking where the dependency chains terminate, Olivier's proposal uses a std::dependency() primitive to indicate the locations in the code that the dependency chains are required to reach.
-The first argument to std::dependency() is the value to which the dependency must be carried, and the second argument is the variable that heads the dependency chain, in other words, the second argument is the variable that was loaded from by a memory_order_consume load.
+Figure 27: Explicit Dependency Operations and carries_dependency that was loaded from by a memory_order_consume load.
 This proposal differs from the others in that it is expected to be implemented not necessarily by preserving the dependency, but instead by inserting barriers in those cases where optimizations have eliminated any required dependencies.
 The goal here is to impose minimal restrictions on optimizations of code containing dependency chains.

-A C-language example is shown in Figure 16, where std::dependency() is transliterated to the C-language atomic_dependency() function.
+A C-language example is shown in Figure 26, where std::dependency() is transliterated to the Clanguage atomic_dependency() function.
 On line 3, atomic_dependency() returns the value of its first argument (p), while ensuring that the data dependency from the memory_order_consume load from gp is faithfully reflected in the assembly language implementing this code fragment.
 The assembly-language reflection of this dependency might be in terms of an assembly-language dependency (for example, on ARM or PowerPC), implicit memory ordering (for example, on x86 or mainframe), or by an explicit memory-barrier instruction.
-However, if there was no atomic_dependency() function, the compiler would be under no obligation to preserve the dependency.
+However, if there was no atomic_dependency() function, the compiler would be under no obligation to preserve the dependency.14

-These explicitly specified dependencies may be combined with [[carries_dependency]] attributes on function arguments, for example, as shown in Figure 17.
+These explicitly specified dependencies may be combined with [[carries_dependency]] attributes on function arguments, for example, as shown in Figure 27.
 Note the interplay of atomic_dependency() and [[carries_dependency]], where line 8 establishes the dependency between the load from gp and the [[carries_dependency]] argument q of foo(), and where line 4 establishes the further dependency between argument q of foo() and do_it()s argument.